collective/collective.developermanual/source/tutorials/source.rst

 does not touch system files,
 and is safe to play with (no root/sudoing is needed).

+If you are not familiar with UNIX operating system commad line you might want to study this `Linux shell tutorial <http://linuxcommand.org/learning_the_shell.php>`_ first.

 Instructions are tested for the *Ubuntu 10.04 Long Term Support* release.

 1. Create new UNIX user (e.g. user ``plone``):